svnalx/newt-new-tab-seeder/README.md

 ## Features

-Spacebar pans around screen.
+Spacebar pans around screen.\
-Search and filter as you type.
+Search and filter as you type.\
-Tags for URLs.
+Tags for URLs.\
-Nested sub-containers.
+Nested sub-containers.\
-Google/Duckduckgo search only certain sites
+Google/Duckduckgo search only certain sites.\